Women-only space: History of women-only spaces

 In Ghana, women-led markets were historically governed by market queens, who played key roles in local governance and commerce.
 Notably, Agnes Oforiwa Tagoe-Quarcoopome, a market queen in Accra, mobilized women to support Ghana's independence movement by organizing the Makola Women Association.

 Among the Igbo people of Nigeria, the Umuada, a collective of women born into a particular lineage, functioned as a powerful institution.
 These women returned to their paternal homes to resolve communal disputes, advocate for justice, and lead ceremonial and social activities.

 In Sierra Leone and Liberia, the Sande society is a women's initiation institution that provides girls with rites of passage into adulthood.
-These women-only spaces serve as centers for spiritual education, leadership training, and the transmission of cultural values The society promotes women's solidarity and counters male-dominated structures such as the Poro society.
+These women-only spaces serve as centers for spiritual education, leadership training, and the transmission of cultural values.
+The society promotes women's solidarity and counters male-dominated structures such as the Poro society.

 In South Africa, several women-only organizations emerged during the Apartheid era.
 The Black Sash, founded in 1955 by white women, operated as a resistance organization advocating for civil rights through silent vigils and legal aid.
 The Federation of South African Women (FEDSAW), established in 1954, brought together women across racial lines to challenge pass laws and demand sexual equality.
-Informal domestic gatherings and church-based prayer groups also functioned as safe spaces for women, enabling emotional support, mutual aid, and political consciousness-raising away from patriarchal and state surveillance.

-These examples illustrate how women-only spaces in Africa have long provided platforms for social power, cultural transmission, and collective action often well before the influence of Western feminist movements.